Skip to Content

 Initially, a few concerned residents coalesced as a group to express our collective concern about local issues.
 We felt local councillors had left these issues to languish.
 Indeed, the neglect of the lake and grounds in Church House Gardens is an example of a local issue neglected because political focus is elsewhere.

-We found that our voice was stronger when it was magnified by greater community engagement.
-It has become our quest to carry on growing and gaining momentum to bring about positive change to Bromley residents' day-to-day lived experiences.
+Our voice is stronger when it's magnified by community engagement.
+Our aim is to carry on, growing and gaining momentum, to bring positive change to the day-to-day lives of Bromley residents.

-As a team, we embrace the principles of both localism and philanthropy, believing that the people who live and work here are best placed to know what will improve their neighbourhood.
-With the opposite being the trend, we are committed to shifting power away from central government and toward local residents and organisations , giving our community the tools and influence to shape its own destiny and ensure decisions about local housing, services, and green spaces are made right here at home.
+As a team, we embrace the principles of localism and people helping people, believing that those who live and work in Bromley are best placed to know what will improve their neighbourhood.
+While the political trend is on investing in national concerns, we are committed to shifting power away from central government.
+We look instead toward local residents and organisations, giving our community the tools and influence to shape its own destiny and ensure that decisions about local housing, services, and green spaces are made right here at home.

 Bricklayers Arms Pub in Bromley